COVID-19 & Your Wedding

 Our elopements packages are available for couples with fewer than 20 guests in attendance.
 We will guide you through the elopement planning process to create a smooth, cohesive ceremony in the setting of your choice.

-Because every elopement is different, we will create a custom package for each couple.
-Options include detailed planning and design, elopement day setup, vendor recommendations and planning, post-ceremony planning, and accommodations planning.
+Including planning and design, elopement day setup, vendor recommendations and coordination, post-ceremony planning, and accommodations planning.